Block 8 Academy

 1. I give Block 8 Academy my consent to have photographs taken of my child(ren) for marketing purposes, or for display on the Block 8 Academy website.

-2. I give Block 8 Academy my consent to have photographs taken of my child(ren) for display in the Block 8 Academy room, in emails to parents showing the daily activities, and on the password protected portion of the website
+2. I give Block 8 Academy my consent to have photographs taken of my child(ren) for display in the Block 8 Academy room, in emails to parents showing the daily activities, on the password protected portions of the website and password protected apps used to communicate with families

 If the caregiver deems it advisable to apply sunscreen to my child’s skin: